spwinter000/commerce/README.md

 # commerce

 Application built with Django where users can upload items to auction off.
-Users can bid on items, add items to a watchlist, and comment on listings.
+Users can bid on items, add items to a watchlist, comment on items, and close their auctions.